 Billing GST brought a centralized and unified system of waybills under the guise of E-way bills.
 Its launchpad implementation was investigate in two stages.
 To begin, on April 1, 2018, the government agreed to intra-state travel of products and services.
 Second, on April 15, 2018, the mechanism associated with inter-state transactions of products and services was activate.

 Since then, every transaction involving the movement of products must include e-way invoices.
-There is a shared site where manufacturers and merchants can create e-way bills for the movement of products from the point of origin to the ultimate location as part of this e-way bill system.
+There is a shared site where manufacturers and merchants can create e-way bills to move products from the point of origin to the ultimate location as part of this e-way bill system.
 Furthermore, tax authorities reaped the advantages as both check-post delay and tax evasion decreased.

 E-voicing